lovexyn0827/MessMod/README.md

 - The mod is still in development, some feature is not available or buggy, please tell me if you find something wrong.

-- Dedicated servers are not supported currently, so only use the mod in single-player mode or a LAN server.
+- Dedicated servers are not supported well currently and there are many unsolved bugs related to the connection between the server and the client, so only use the mod in single-player mode or the host client of a LAN server.

 - Some commands like /explode ~ ~ ~ 2147483647 true can freeze the server, be careful.